 In this colorful book full of great photography and stories, kids see how children around the world learn.
 There are the children in Bangladesh who attend school on a boat that travels village to village picking up kids and teaching them along the way.
 And also kids in Haiti who attend school in tents.
 The story of a school in a remote section of Iran that has only four students.
 And a Canadian girl whose family lives on the island of New Caledonia and takes classes online.

-Also a large format photography book, What I Eat showcases the diets of 80 people from around the world and what they consume in a day.
+Also a large format photography book, What I Eat showcases the diets of eighty people from around the world and what they consume in a day.
 The idea is to show how people’s identity, culture, daily life, and the world they inhabit can be illustrated in the food they consume.
 The book is organized by calories – beginning with a Maasai herder who consumes 800 calories a day.
-Due to encroaching development and drought, the Maasai are not able to eat as much meat as they used to and so subsist cornmeal porridge, milk, banana, and tea.
-At the other end of the spectrum is an American high-rise ironworker who consumes 6600 calories in a day, a Namibian truck driver who consumes 8400, and a British mom who consumers 12,300.
+Due to encroaching development and drought, the Maasai are not able to eat as much meat as they used to and so subsist on cornmeal porridge, milk, banana, and tea.
+At the other end of the spectrum is an American high-rise ironworker who consumes 6600 calories in a day, a Namibian truck driver who consumes 8400, and a British mom who consumes 12,300.
 While this book isn’t written specifically for kids, it’s a great way to present a different lens on the lives of people around the world.
 The writing is dense and young kids would most likely be overwhelmed by the text.

 Although this book is dated (published in 1993) it is one of the best visual representations of how wealth and material possessions vary around the world.
-Families from 30 different countries are highlighted – each story beginning with a photograph of the family standing outside their home with all (or at least most) of their possessions alongside them.
+Families from thirty diverse countries are highlighted – each story beginning with a photograph of the family standing outside their home with all (or at least most) of their possessions alongside them.
 The contrasts can be stark such as the family in Mali who sits on the roof of their mud hut with a few tools and bowls and a family in Texas, United States who clearly lives a middle-class life with a TV, kitchen appliances, and a family dog.